cran/ggstatsplot/README.md

 | Robust         | 2             | Yuen’s test on trimmed means for dependent samples                |
 | Bayes Factor   | 2             | Student’s *t*-test                                                |

+The omnibus effect in one-way ANOVA design can also be followed up with more focal pairwise comparison tests.
 Here is a summary of *multiple pairwise comparison* tests supported in *ggwithinstats*-

 | Type           | Test                        | *p*-value adjustment?          |
 | -------------- | --------------------------- | ------------------------------ |